 Look for job vacancies at:

+Three levels of professional registration are available with CILIP - Certification (ACLIP), Chartership (MCLIP) and Fellowship (FCLIP).
 For all three levels you must undertake a range of continuing professional development (CPD) activities reflecting on your personal performance, organisational performance and on your knowledge of the wider library and information service profession.
-You need to have a mentor and must submit a portfolio to evidence your training and development.
+You must submit a 1,000-word evaluative statement along with supporting evidence.
+(All three levels are accredited by the Scottish Qualifications Agency.)
+It's advised that while undertaking registration you have a mentor to guide you.

 Many universities will have their own staff training programmes.
 Research degrees are also offered by university libraries and information studies departments.
 Training and development is also provided by CILIP.

-Geographical mobility and a willingness to change posts are essential for promotion and career progression.
-You may need to move between jobs in order to experience more than one type of work or setting and promotion may involve a change of employer or location.
+Career progression is possible but it's important to update your skills regularly and be willing to take on new tasks and develop more specialised roles and knowledge.
+Competition at all levels is keen, so perseverance and dedication are essential.
+You may need to move between jobs in order to experience more than one type of work or setting, and promotion may involve a change of employer or location.